Snowbreak: Containment Zone Tier List

 SupportB-

-Role: DPS
+Role: Ballistic Damage DPS

 The main showpiece of Katya’s kit is her standard ability, Death Traverser.
 On cast, she enters the Guidance III form which is kinda similar to Coronet’s standard skill self-buff if it was like twice as good but also cut off your legs.
 While in Guidance III state, you lose a chunk of per-shot damage, U-Energy gain, and parts break power in exchange for fixing her rate of fire to 8 shots per second, or 480 RPM.
 This is more than triple the standard rate of fire for crossbows, but still not quite as fast as ARs and SMGs.
 For now.
 More on this later.
 What you also lose is the ability to move around normally, locking you in place unless you decide to exit Guidance III by recasting the skill or dodging out of it.
-The latter is preferred, as it’ll reset the cooldown of Death Traverser and even provide a 15% attack boost once the appropriate neuronic is unlocked, letting you quickly reposition and continue dealing damage.
+The latter is preferred, as it’ll reset the cooldown of Death Traverser and even provide a 15% attack boost once the appropriate neuronic is unlocked.
 You’ll want to be in Guidance III as much as you can while in combat, as it’s your main damage steroid and well worth the tradeoffs.
 Of course, you do have to spend some time stretching your legs between stints as a turret, as being in Guidance III state shuts off passive S-Energy regeneration and makes every shot cost S-Energy.

 Her support skill also resembles that of another operative (Swift this time), as a targeted shot that propels you back and can be used to dispel CC effects.
 Katya’s version has more of a circular AoE and also freezes enemies hit, but also like Swift’s support skill, it’s just alright.